pivotal-cf/docs-cassandra/multi-tenant.html.md

 * Users are able to see the names of all other keyspaces in the cluster (though these names are essentially random).
 This is a limitation in Cassandra, and cannot be addressed without their assistance.
 * **Users are able to see the names of all tables inside another user's keyspace.**  This is a limitation in Cassandra, and cannot be addressed without their assistance.
-* It has no backup and restore capabilities.
 * Users cannot provision multiple keyspaces in a single service instance, though they can easily provision multiple instances, each with their own keyspace.
 * Constraining CPU, memory and/or disk usage is not supported.

 We hope to address all of these limitations in future releases.